prasadtalasila/DTaaS-Public/servers/execution/runner/README.md

 }
 ```

+If the command is in the permitted list of commands specified
+in _runner.yaml_ and the matching command / script exists in _location_,
-If the command exists, a successful response will be
+a successful execution takes place.
+The API response will be

 ```http
 {